Fuzzy Labeling Semantics for Quantitative Argumentation: Comparison to Related Work

+$Lab$ is an \emph{admissible} labeling iff for each argument $A\in Args$ it holds that: \begin{enumerate} \item if $A$ is labelled $in$, then all its attackers are labelled out; \item if $A$ is labelled $out$, then it has at least one attacker that is labelled $in$. \end{enumerate}

-\begin{defn} \cite{baroni2011introduction,caminada2006issue} Let $AF=(Args, Att)$ be an argumentation framework.
-An argument labeling is a total function $Lab: Args \rightarrow \{in, out, undec\}$. $Lab$ is a \emph{complete} labeling iff for each argument $A\in Args$ it holds that: \begin{enumerate} \item $A$ is labelled $in$ if all its attackers are labelled out; \item $A$ is labelled $out$ if it has at least one attacker that is labelled $in$. \item $A$ is labelled $undec$ if not all its attackers are labelled $out$ and it does not have an attacker that is labelled $in$. \end{enumerate} \end{defn}
+$Lab$ is a \emph{complete} labeling iff for each argument $A\in Args$ it holds that: \begin{enumerate} \item if $A$ is labelled $in$, then all its attackers are labelled out; \item if $A$ is labelled $out$, then it has at least one attacker that is labelled $in$. \item if $A$ is labelled $undec$, then not all its attackers are labelled $out$ and it does not have an attacker that is labelled $in$. \end{enumerate}

+The \emph{grounded} labeling is a complete labeling $Lab$ where $in(Lab)$ is minimal (w.r.t. set inclusion) among all complete labelings.

+A \emph{preferred} labeling is a complete labeling $Lab$ where $in(Lab)$ is maximal (w.r.t. set inclusion) among all complete labelings.

+A \emph{semi-stable} labeling is a complete labeling $Lab$ where $undec(Lab)$ is minimal (w.r.t. set inclusion) among all complete labelings.